PatriotCrypto/MannaSeed/README.md

 ---

-## Acknowledgments

-All glory belongs to God.

-To Pastor Allen Nolan of Cornerstone Fellowship in Tahlequah, Oklahoma — his verse-by-verse teaching of scripture was the instrument God used. [youtube.com/@allennolan](https://youtube.com/@allennolan)

-To Satoshi Nakamoto — who built something permanent, gave it to the world, and walked away without claiming it.

----

 *"The grass withers and the flowers fall, but the word of our God endures forever."*
 — Isaiah 40:8

 **Open Source · Free Forever · [blockchainbible.org](https://blockchainbible.org)**